cettorre/Agenda/README.md

 IMPORTANT: This is a learning project.
-The aim of this project was practicing with different types of Streams in order to get confident with reading and writing on files using the classes provided by the java.io* package.
+As you will see in the commits section on github the code has been constantly updated during the development.
+The aim of this project was practicing with different types of Streams.
-Due to this restriction this project adopt solutions that are not recommended.
-Anyway I had a lot of fun adapting the logic of the program to the requirements of the project statement.
-Ciro
+The program has been adapted to the requirements of the following statement.